Are You at Risk for Developing Diabetes?

 Pregnancy issues – If you have diabetes during pregnancy you are at greater risk of having a child with organ damage, and the mother is at an extremely high risk of kidney problems and even death without well-managed care.

 When you have diabetes, regardless of the type, it’s important to try to manage and keep your blood glucose as close to normal levels as possible to stop these problems.
-Depending on what type of diabetes you have, diet will have either an enormous effect or enough of an effect to matter.
+Depending on what type you have, diet will have either an enormous effect.
+At least enough of an effect to matter.

 Follow your doctor’s instruction on testing your blood.
-This depends on what type of diabetes you have, as well as some other factors.
-With Type I diabetes, your doctor will likely ask you to test at least three or more times per day – typically after meals, before and after exercise, before bed and sometimes even during the night.
+This depends on what type you have, as well as some other factors.
+With Type I diabetes, your doctor will likely ask you to test at least three or more times per day.
+This is done typically after meals, before and after exercise, before bed and sometimes even during the night.

-With Type II diabetes, depending on how much insulin you take, you’re usually going to be testing in the morning after fasting, and after meals.
+With Type II, depending on how much insulin you take, you’re usually going to be testing in the morning after fasting, and after meals.
 Some people with Type II who can manage without insulin don’t have to test as much.

 Your doctor will also prescribe a specific diet.
-If you want to manage and control your diabetes to avoid complications, it’s important to take it seriously and follow instructions.
+If you want to manage and control it to avoid complications, it’s important to take it seriously and follow instructions.